 The roads are some of the best you’ll find…..if you like super smooth tarmac ribbons and enjoy tunnels.
 The Chinese are on a serious mission creating new roads across the region and seem to have got a good deal on tunnel boring machines, but not so much on ventilation for their tunnels, so take some lights, face mask for the dust and go fast to get the tunnels over with.
 Otherwise if you avoid the main through roads towards Lhasa or east to Chengdu you’ll find quiet smooth roads for the most part.

 Essentially it’s hard to get off the tarmac because that nice gravel track has recently been paved and there are lots and lots of domestic Chinese tourists in the major towns, but you are unlikely to see any other foreign tourists here.
 There are lots of back roads so there are quite a few options for getting off the beaten track.
-We opted to stay on tarmac because Marion had recently had shoulder surgery so it was much smoother, but as soon as you turn off any of the main through roads you’ll lose almost all the Chinese tourists even if the roads are paved.
+We opted to stay on tarmac because Marion had recently had shoulder surgery so it was much smoother.

 I would expect that most riders can use touring/gravel/adventure bikes with 35-40mm tyres to cover almost all eventualities.
 If you are planning going on a particularly wild route to remote villages then take something fatter, but you’ll be pretty experienced already if planning a trip like that!
-Don’t underestimate the size of the climbs too the roads drop and climb more than it looks!
+Don’t underestimate the size of the climbs, too the roads often drop and climb 1000s of metres.

 Here is our rough route plotted on a map in link below, but bear in mind not all the roads and tracks are on the map so can be a bit confusing;